awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 Elastic Load Balancing sets the idle timeout value for TCP flows to 350 seconds\.
 You cannot modify this value\.
 For TCP listeners, clients or targets can use TCP keepalive packets to reset the idle timeout\.
 TCP keepalive packets are not supported for TLS listeners\.

 While UDP is connectionless, the load balancer maintains UDP flow state based on the source and destination IP addresses and ports, ensuring that packets that belong to the same flow are consistently sent to the same target\.
 After the idle timeout period elapses, the load balancer considers the incoming UDP packet as a new flow and routes it to a new target\.
 Elastic Load Balancing sets the idle timeout value for UDP flows to 120 seconds\.

+EC2 instances must respond to a new request within 30 seconds in order to establish a return path\.

 ## DNS Name<a name="dns-name"></a>